Chickenpox is a common illness among children, particularly those under age 12. So it's something mums are always looking out for.

 • Use wet wipes: Alleviate any itching by applying wet wipes, and when really intense, try anti-histamines.
 The latter has an added bonus: due to their sedative effect, they have been known to calm down many a restless patient that is weary of the itching

-• Medicine in moderation: Treat fever with paracetamol, but avoid giving to children, since its use has been related to Reye’s Syndrome, a rare but serious illness that affects the liver and brain
+• Medicine in moderation: Treat fever with paracetamol, but avoid giving aspirin and ibuprofen to children, since its use has been related to Reye’s Syndrome, a rare but serious illness that affects the liver and brain

 • Stay at home: In order to avoid infections, it’s best if you remain at home until all lesions dry up and become scabs.
 You also don’t want to infect others